 Mr. Kuruna then spoke of the need to develop or raise agriculture to new levels.
 He underscored that the sector offers great promise for food and nutrition security, economic growth, poverty reduction and empowerment of women as well as attainment of national and international development goals.
-Failure to address the current challenges in the sector would result in severe consequences for the population of EAC, he warned.
+Failure to address the current "...

-"...
 The position asks EAC countries to recommit to meet the 10 per cent budgetary allocation for agriculture sector, review and introduce new legal and policy framework and also formulate an East African Community Agricultural Advisory Council..."